yassinecc/articles/articleStripe.md

 });
 ```

-Check: by commenting the relevant line in `doExternalCheck` and making a payment, you should see captured or released charges on your Stripe dashboard.
+> By commenting the relevant line in `doExternalCheck` and making a payment, you should see captured or released charges on your Stripe dashboard.

 A few notes concerning the two-step payment flow: